LIT-Protocol/docs/docs/pkp/intro.md

 ## Features

 1. [Blockchain Agnostic](../resources/supported-chains#programmable-key-pairs): PKPs can be used to sign transactions on any blockchains or state machines using [ECDSA](https://blog.cloudflare.com/ecdsa-the-digital-signature-algorithm-of-a-better-internet/) for digital signatures.
 Currently, the [SDK](https://github.com/LIT-Protocol/js-sdk/tree/master/packages/pkp-client) provides easy-to-use methods for creating wallets on EVM and Cosmos based chains.
 2. Programmable: [Lit Actions](../lit-actions/intro) contain the application logic that each PKP should follow.
 This is useful for defining [signing automations](../automated-portfolio-rebalancing-uniswap/), handling [authentication](../pkp/auth-helpers#example-setting-auth-context-with-lit-actions), or generating [conditional proofs](../lit-actions/working-with-actions/conditional-signing).
+3. Atomicity: Using [Mint/Grant/Burn](../pkp/pkps-and-actions#using-mintgrantburn), you can atomically link a PKP to an authorized set of Lit Actions.
+This method guarantees that a particular PKP can only ever be used to sign data from within the approved set.
-3. Fault-tolerant: Each PKP is generated collectively by the Lit nodes through a process called [Distributed Key Generation](https://en.wikipedia.org/wiki/Distributed_key_generation) (DKG).
+4. Fault-tolerant: Each PKP is generated collectively by the Lit nodes through a process called [Distributed Key Generation](https://en.wikipedia.org/wiki/Distributed_key_generation) (DKG).
 As a network, this allows Lit to generate a new key-pair where the private key never exists in its entirety.
-4. Interoperable: Use [WalletConnect](../pkp/walletconnect) to connect PKPs to your favorite dApps, just like any other EOA wallet.
+5. Interoperable: Use [WalletConnect](../pkp/walletconnect) to connect PKPs to your favorite dApps, just like any other EOA wallet.

 ## Examples and Use Cases